abatima/us-state-guessing-game/README.md

 # U.S. States Guessing Game 🇺🇸

-A high-performance educational tool designed to test and improve knowledge of U.S. geography.
+An educational geography game designed to test and improve knowledge of U.S. geography.
 Built using **Python**, **Pandas**, and **Turtle**, this game combines data science fundamentals with interactive graphics.

 The project has been architected with **Object-Oriented Programming (OOP)** principles to ensure modularity, scalability, and clean data separation.